-Tips to help you actually ENJOY the Holiday Season this year!
+Tips to help you actually ENJOY your Holidays this year!

-While the Holiday season can be filled with fun and excitement, many individuals with ADD and parents of children with ADHD also find it to be a great source of stress.
-The added responsibilities, lack of structure, expectations of others, prolonged car rides, and disruption in sleep, diet and routine can make the Holidays a not-so-joyful time for many of us, but especially those of us with ADHD / ADD!
+While Holidays can be filled with fun and excitement, many of us also find it to be a great source of stress.
+The added responsibilities, social obligations, details to manage, expectations of others, and disruption in sleep, diet and routine can make Holidays a not-so-joyful time for many of us, but especially those of us with chaotic minds!

-Here are my top 5 strategies for thriving over the ADD Holidays (and a bonus for good measure):
+Here are my top 5 strategies for thriving during Holidays (and a bonus for good measure):

 5. Protect your sleep:

-Healthy sleep is so very important to most ADHDers.
-Insufficient rest can be a recipe for disaster for an ADHDer, causing increased problems with attention, self-regulation, emotional volatility, and hyperactivity.
+Healthy sleep is so very important for everyone, but especially to those of us with “buzzing brains” or ADD tendencies!
+Insufficient rest can be a recipe for disaster, causing increased problems with attention, self-regulation, emotional volatility, and hyperactivity.
 Do yourself a favor and protect your sleep habits during the Holiday season!

 4. Manage your Diet:

 It’s easy to throw caution to the wind with respect to food when “Holiday Rules are in Effect.”
 Obviously, food and drink of all wonderful and delicious variety abounds during the holiday season.
-While there’s nothing wrong with enjoying these special treats, poor eating habits can also wreak havoc on an ADHD child or adult.
-The temptation to skip meals or stretch out too much time between them in anticipation of a special meal or event is never a good idea as it can cause dips in blood sugar which effects attention, self-regulation, mood modulation, etc. Regardless of the occasion, it’s always best to make sure some quality protein is part of each meal or snack.
+While there’s nothing wrong with enjoying these special treats, poor eating habits can also wreak havoc on our brains.
+The temptation to skip meals or stretch out too much time between them in anticipation of a special meal or event is never a good idea as it can cause dips in blood sugar which effects attention, self-regulation, mood modulation, etc. Regardless of the occasion, it’s always best to make sure we eat regularly, and include some quality protein as part of each meal or snack.

 3. Plan your “Escape: